runicscribe/worldbuilding-docs/dae-machina/world/cosmology/calender.md

 | 5       | Raesday            | Hondas               |                 |  |
 | 6       | Easday             | Morndas              |                 | 'Resurgance'     |

-Each month is 36 days (6 weeks).
+Each month (i.e. "kahda") is 36 days (6 weeks).
 This is the orbital period of the Coppermoon.

-Each year is 252 days (7 months; 42 weeks).
+Each year (i.e. "lokan") is 252 days (7 months; 42 weeks).
 The beginning of each year coincides with a full alignment of the three moons.

 | Month | Common Name (Eaos) | Old Aeldar Name | Translated Name | Convergence events |